 A. A new Section 2.6 shall be added as follows:

 2.6 Buyer agrees that it will Schedule at least 90% of the quantity shown on Exhibit "1" in a given Month.
+The obligation contained in this Section 2.6 should not be construed in any manner which would give Buyer any greater daily flexibility than is otherwise outlined herein.

 B. Section 4.1 shall be deleted in its entirety and substituted therefor shall be the following:

-4.1 The Parties intend that there be a quantity of Gas in storage for withdrawal under market area Gas Storage Contracts, as that term is defined in that certain Gas Supply Asset Assignment and Agency Agreement dated as of January 1, 2000 between Seller and Buyer (the "Asset Agreement").
+4.1 The Parties intend that there be a quantity of Gas in storage for withdrawal during the winter season under market area Gas Storage Contracts, as that term is defined in that certain Gas Supply Asset Assignment and Agency Agreement dated as of January 1, 2000 between Seller and Buyer (the "Asset Agreement").
 For each Choice (Mass Market) Program in which Buyer participates, Seller and Buyer will agree to a quantity and pricing schedule to be attached as Exhibit "2" by March 15, 2000.
-Each Month Buyer shall advise Seller of the amount of Gas per Day it wishes to withdraw from storage.
-Subject to the operational constraints imposed by the Gas Storage Contracts and Gas Transportation Contracts (as that term is defined in the Asset Agreement), and its total monthly storage nomination, Buyer shall have the flexibility on any Day to change the quantity it wishes to withdraw from storage.
-With respect to intraday changes, Buyer agrees to provide Seller notice of any such changes at least one hour before the earliest applicable nomination deadline.
-If the Buyer fails to provide Seller with such notice, Buyer shall be responsible for any penalties incurred.
+The total quantity to be injected into storage as shown on Exhibit "2" shall be the "Total Storage Injection Quantity".

-4.2 Regardless of the quantity of Gas actually injected under the market area Gas Storage Contracts by Seller, the Parties agree to a theoretical storage injection schedule for billing purposes (the "Theoretical Storage Injection Schedule" which is described herein) and thereby deem the portion of the "Total Storage Injection Quantity" that Seller sells to Buyer each Day during each Month between April and October, inclusive, of each year to be the "Daily Storage Injection Quantity".
+4.2 Regardless of the quantity of Gas actually injected under the market area Gas Storage Contracts by Seller, the Parties agree to a theoretical storage injection schedule for billing purposes (the "Theoretical Storage Injection Schedule") and thereby deem the portion of the "Total Storage Injection Quantity" that Seller sells to Buyer each Day during each Month between April and October, inclusive, of each year to be the "Daily Storage Injection Quantity".
 An example of the Theoretical Storage Injection Schedule is set forth in Exhibit "2" attached hereto.